Start here

 Get the gear.

 SA- or FIA-rated helmet, neck brace, gloves, long-sleeve driving suit, closed-toe shoes.
-Rib vest is smart.
+Rib protector is smart.
 Budget roughly $500–$1,000 for new gear; good used gear is out there too.

 5. 05